 Travel to Turkey during Covid

-This travel blog is based on my Turkey trip in October 2020 during the Corona Pandemic.
+This travel blog is based on my Turkey trip during the Corona Pandemic.
 For the most part of my trip I did NOT experience anything different than on all my other trips to Turkey, but one thing did change... the amount of tourists.
 If you ask me, now is the best time to travel to Turkey!
 Was it safe?
 Hell yeah!
 I have NEVER felt unsafe in Turkey ever.